Sixth Form Students’ Impress with more Success

 Mrs. Amanda Jones, Assistant Head of Sixth Form, commented: “Both of these successes are testament to the amount of hard-work and effort that our students put in to both their academic studies and extra-curricular activities.
 It is fantastic for them all to receive this recognition.
 We would like to wish them all the very best of luck in March for the quarter finals and the residential course respectively”.

-Posted by marchesadmin on 8th January 2019, under Uncategorized
+Posted by marchesadmin on 8th January 2019, under Marches

 Next Post: Students to Gain Taste of Sixth Form Life